 Yellow-legged Gull.
 Similar to the Common Tern, the distribution based on N-mixture shifts towards the coast compared to occupancy.
 Yellow-legged Gulls are the most abundant species in the study area and can be found almost everywhere.
 However, the N-mixture indicates that they remain very coastal, with most individuals staying near the coast.

 Small Shearwaters (Yelkouan and Balearic Shearwaters).
-With both methods, space use intensity is predicted to be high near the Rhone mouth (the Camargue estuarine).
+With both methods, space use intensity is predicted to be high near the Rhône mouth (the Camargue estuarine).
 Similarly, high space-use intensity is predicted to cover a wider area with the occupancy model than with the N-mixture model.

 Differences frequently appear when comparing regression coefficient values between occupancy and N-mixture models (Figure 3, 4).
-Generally, the values remain close, but sometimes the slope direction are different.
-For example, for the Yellow-legged gull (Figure 3), the β coefficient associated with autumn SST shows a negative value in the occupancy model and a positive value in the N-mixture model.
+Generally, the values remain close, but sometimes the slope directions are different.
+For example, for the Yellow-legged gull (Figure 3), the β coefficient associated with autumn SST has a negative value in the occupancy model but a positive value in the N-mixture model.

-3.2 Comparison and integration of movement data with count
+3.2 Comparison and integration of gps-tracking data with counts

-The results obtained from movement data using RSF are consistent with those derived from count data using N-mixture (Figure 3, 4) (refer to the appendix for other species).
+The results obtained withRSF using telemetry data are consistent with those obtained from N-mixture using count data (Figure 3, 4) (these Appendix X for other species).
 For small shearwaters, the maps produced are similar.
-However, a notable difference is observed for the Yellow-legged Gull: the RSF map displays a West-East pattern with minimal predicted space use in the western part of the Gulf, whereas the N-mixture model predicts similar space use for both the western and eastern parts of the Gulf.
+However, a notable difference is observed for the Yellow-legged Gull: the RSF map displays a West-East pattern with minimal predicted space use in the western part of the Gulf, whereas the N-mixture model predicts similar space use for both the western and eastern parts of the Gulf (Figure 3).
 In other words, higher space-use is predicted on the eastern side with RSF, corresponding to the area where Yellow-legged gulls

 were equipped.